Cooking Gorgeous

 • Olive oil - It is necessary to sauté the onions.
 You can use butter instead for extra richness.

-• Lamb - Any part of lamb is good for this dish but I personally like the shoulder for stews.
-You can also use diced beef instead but cooking time might be longer depending on the cut you use.
-Always prefer well-marbled beef such as chuck or brisket for slow cooking.
+• Lamb - Any part of lamb works for this dish, but I like the shoulder best for stews.
+You can use diced beef instead too, chuck or brisket are good choices since they're well marbled and hold up well in a slow-cooked stew, just note the cooking time may run a bit longer.
 Omit the meat to make this dish vegetarian-friendly.

 • Onion - You can use a large size brown, yellow, or white onion.
 Peel and cut into small dice before adding to the dish.